endmins/endmins/README.md

 # 💫 About Me:
-🔭 I’m currently working on: A custom Discord bot for Havoc Community and some Minecraft server optimizations.<br>👯 I’m looking to collaborate on: Open-source Discord utility libraries or Minecraft Spigot/Paper plugins.<br>🌱 I’m currently learning: Java, TypeScript, and advanced database management for player stats.<br>💬 Ask me about: JavaScript/Node.js, Discord API, or how to create custom game mechanics in Minecraft.<br>⚡ Fun fact: I spend 90% of my time debugging and 10% actually playing the games I develop for.
+🔭 I’m currently working on: A custom Discord bot for Havoc Community and some Minecraft server yah.
+I'm just Endmin but github

 ## 🌐 Socials: